Solution-Focused Brief Therapy: An Introduction to Clinical Practice

-Solution-Focused Brief Therapy (SFBT) is a short-term goal-focused evidence-based therapeutic approach which helps clients change by constructing solutions rather than dwelling on problems.
-In the most basic sense, SFBT is a hope friendly, positive emotion eliciting, future oriented vehicle for formulating, motivating, achieving and sustaining desired behavioral change.
-Because SFBT is based on the resiliency, and clients’ own previous solutions and exceptions to their own problems, it can be applied to virtually any problem including family and couples, domestic violence, trauma, sexual abuse, substance abuse, and childhood and adolescents disorders.
-The Institute for Solution-Focused Therapy has prepared an introductory course which reviews the state-of-the-art in SFBT in clinical practice, the origin and development of SFBT, SFBT evidence and research, SFBT major tenets and key components of SFBT in clinical practice.
+Solution-Focused Brief Therapy (SFBT) is a short-term goal-focused evidence-based therapeutic approach that helps clients change by constructing solutions rather than dwelling on problems.
+In the most basic sense, SFBT is a hope-friendly, positive emotion eliciting, future-oriented vehicle for formulating, motivating, achieving, and sustaining desired behavioral change.
+Because SFBT is based on resiliency and clients’ own previous solutions and exceptions to their own problems, it can be applied to virtually any problem, including family and couples, domestic violence, trauma, sexual abuse, substance abuse, and childhood and adolescent disorders.
+The Institute for Solution-Focused Therapy has prepared an introductory course that reviews the state-of-the-art in SFBT in clinical practice, the origin and development of SFBT, SFBT evidence and research, SFBT major tenets, and key components of SFBT in clinical practice.

-- Discuss SFBT as a significant paradigm shift in the field of mental health treatment
+- Contrast how SFBT is a significant paradigm shift in the field of mental health treatment (question #10)

-- Describe the overall clinical process of SFBT is, including the role of the therapist; the solution-development process; and how solution-focused assessment differs from traditional assessment
+- Describe the overall clinical process of SFBT, including the role of the therapist, the solution-development process, and how solution-focused assessment differs from traditional assessment

-- Recognize the major and specific SFBT interventions
+- Examine the major and specific SFBT interventions

 - Course Introduction